Requirements & Procedures

 To qualify for the Credit Internship Course, you must be a declared journalism major.
 You should have first completed the prerequisite coursework of Investigating Journalism and Journalistic Inquiry.
 Typically this means you'll be a second-semester sophomore, junior, senior, or a graduate student in your SECOND semester.
 (What is called "Internship" for undergrads is called "Fieldwork in Journalism" for graduate students).
 LSP students must wait until the summer that they have become a declared major (usually after the spring semester of their sophomore year) to take an internship for credit.

 CREDIT: The Journalism Institute does not grant credit for public relations, communications, marketing, promotional or advertising internships, or for internships with a pure entertainment focus (talk shows, comedy shows, etc.).
 Internships that only involve working in the fashion or beauty closet of a magazine are also not approved for credit.
 You MUST get permission from the Career Services director BEFORE you accept an internship for credit.
 In general, the internship must involve training in newsgathering and/or news production at a news organization.
 Because of federal guidelines, for unpaid internships you must work within the company's facilities and have proper supervision.

-PAYMENT: Undergraduates are not eligible to receive credit for paid internships.
-Graduate students can receive credit for paid internships.
+PAYMENT: Undergraduate and graduate students can receive credit for paid internships.
 You also may discuss your situation with the Career Services director to determine what constitutes "paid" versus a "stipend."
 (International students must get CPT approval before starting at a paid internship, including stipends.
 You can download the CPT request form here.
 Please schedule an appointment with Sylvan Solloway to sign the form as soon as you have registered for the course.
 OGS requires 10 days to process CPT requests.)

 - As a credit intern, you must work at the internship at least 10 hours a week, in the fall or spring academic semesters but not more than 2 days.
 (If you do your credit internship in the summer, you must work at least 100 hours total; those hours can be bunched up or spread over the summer, it's up to you.)
 You can only enroll in one internship at a time.